futurice/corona-simulations/README.md

 ```

 Production build begins by fetching the latest data.
 If successful, it proceeds to run a regular Svelte production build.

-## Production deployment

-- The `master` branch is automatically built and deployed every 6 hours, using [GitHub workflows and Netlify build hooks](https://ericjinks.com/blog/2019/netlify-scheduled-build/).
+Previously this repo was periodically built and deployed every 6 hours using [GitHub workflows and Netlify build hooks](https://ericjinks.com/blog/2019/netlify-scheduled-build/), so it was always based on latest data, but now the auto-update is stopped and the build is frozen in place.
-- In addition, commits trigger a production deployment.
+Commits to master branch still trigger automatic deployments.

 ## A word about architecture